simalexan/battlecamp/README.md

 You are a company board member.

 Attendees are divided into two teams with random team members.
-*(In real life, you will rarely have the choice over who you work with, so its better to learn to cooperate and create an team atmosphere focusing on a common goal)*
+*(In real life, you will rarely have the choice over who you work with, so it's better to learn to cooperate and create a team atmosphere focusing on a common goal)*

 **There needs to be a team of at least two judges which keep track of the workshop statistics and gameplay.**